 Perhaps Brisbane folk know better than others the need to convert to renewable sources such as solar energy.
 The passion for installing solar panels in Brisbane by residents and businesses has been a driving force in Queensland evolving into the nation’s leading state in terms of the overall number of solar power systems installed – more than 700,000 PV systems installed at June 2020.

-Each kilowatt of PV panels installed in Brisbane will generate on average 4.2 kilowatt-hours of electricity a day.
+Each kilowatt of solar panels installed in Brisbane will generate on average 4.2 kilowatt-hours of electricity a day.

 You can join Brisbane’s rooftop solar panel revolution.
 Get on the road to serious power bill savings today by submitting your details for quotes from trusted Brisbane solar installers I have carefully pre-vetted!